alexanderenrique/alexanderenrique.github.io/docs/wrenching/thunderbird-restoration.md

 - Put everything back together, big day.
 - It's all nice and tight in the suspension, but the rattle is still there!!
 I'm not sure what's causing it but I'll get to the bottom of it
 - Double checked the shocks and everything, current though is that something is just loose inside the body work
-- I also learned the parking break disengage is vacuum operated, so now that needs to be done manually if you want to remove the parking brake.
+- I also learned the parking brake disengagement is vacuum operated, so now that needs to be done manually if you want to remove the parking brake.
 - The fucking rattle just can't be suspension related, there must be some loose bolts or something in there

 ### 08/08/2025
 - Started putting everything back on the car!
 This is the good bit where the painted shiny stuff goes together
 - Everything went smooth, had to do some work jogging my memory on how the sway bar went in and how the brakes go together
-- The drivers side *crushed* LCA definitely has more play than the other side, but I was able to tighten the bolt to the point where it grabbed the inner part of the bushing and will hold.
+- The driver's side *crushed* LCA definitely has more play than the other side, but I was able to tighten the bolt to the point where it grabbed the inner part of the bushing and will hold.
-- Did my best to alight the UCAs where they were before, and keep the tie rods to the correct length.
+- Did my best to align the UCAs where they were before, and keep the tie rods to the correct length.
-- The strut rods are interesting becasue it seems like they aren't really meant to be adjusted.
+- The strut rods are interesting because it seems like they aren't really meant to be adjusted.
 Often you have nuts on either side of the bushing to move the rod forward and back relative to the car, but this one doesn't have that.
-- The strut rods don't line up with the LCA until you tigthen them down and pull them forward
+- The strut rods don't line up with the LCA until you tighten them down and pull them forward
 - I'm refraining from tightening any bushings until it's sitting at ride height

 ### 08/07/2025
-- Sand balsted the tie rod adjusting sleeves and painted them, they look nice
+- Sand blasted the tie rod adjusting sleeves and painted them, they look nice

 ### 08/06/2025
 - Sand blasted and painted the strut rods.
 - Removed the tie rod ends, they were super easy to unthread which was surprising
-- With the bare minimum of inner tie rods installed, I gave the rack a wiggle and everything else feels pretty gand tight.
+- With the bare minimum of inner tie rods installed, I gave the rack a wiggle and everything else feels pretty good and tight.
 There is a little bit of lash in the steering box, but really quite good on the old car scale
 - Not finding any good replacements for the bump stops but I don't think I'll let that hold me back, just gonna send it.
 They can be added later if I really want